gravitational/teleport/examples/bench/README.md

 Example:

 The following defined linear instance has a lower bound of 10 and upper bound of 50.
-This means the generator will run 5 benchmarks, starting with 10rps until 50rps incrementing each generation with the specified `Step`, which is 10 in this case.
+This means the generator will run 5 benchmarks, starting with 10rps until 50rps incrementing each generation with the specified `Step`, which is 10rps in the example.
 Each benchmark will run until, `MinimumWindow` and the `MinimumMeasurements` have been reached.

 ```
 	linear := &benchmark.Linear{